SoptikHa2/karel/README.md

 - Take is called when there is no beeper on current tile

 - Put is called when there are 8 beepers on current tile

-- Robot does not die when the program ends and has to be stopped by force.

 # Why????